Language

 3

-Doors and windows don't need paint, so subtract them from the total area.
-Click a preset size (common door or window dimensions) or add a custom opening with your own measurements.
-Adjust the quantity if you have multiple openings of the same size.
+Openings do not need paint, so subtract them.
+Click a preset size for a common door or window, or add a custom opening with your own measurements, then set the quantity for repeated openings.

 4